michal-finixio/exit-intent/README.md

 ```

 You should be able to access `ExitIntent` within page context.
 To initialise, call it with your parameters.
 If parameters are not provided, their default value will be used.
+`onExitIntent` callback needs to be specified, or script will have no effect.

 ```js
 var removeExitIntent = ExitIntent({